Rayat-7/Rayat-7/README.md

-**Tech Enthusiast** - I build meaningful web apps that solve real problems and constantly level up by exploring new tech and ideas and I love it.
+**Web Developer $ Aspiring Entrepreneur ** - I build meaningful web apps that solve real life problems and constantly level up by exploring new tech and ideas and I love it.

 ## 🌟 What I'm About